KitchenAid Blade Review

 |Specs||KitchenAid Blade||Bodum Bistro||Mr. Coffee 12 Cup E...||Krups GX500050||Mueller HyperGrind...|

 |Best Brew Application||Pour over, french press||Pour over, french press||Pour over, french press||Pour over, french press||Pour over, french press|

 |Dimensions||7.1" x 4.1" x 3.7"||7.6" x 7.1" x 12.5"||5" x 5" x 9"||4.29" x 7.24" x 10.4"||7.8" x 4.5" x 4.3"|

 The KitchenAid Blade is a fairly standard blade grinder that costs a bit more than most comparable models and doesn't stand out in any particular category.

-Like all blade models out there, the KitchenAid Blade both fails to produce a consistent grind size, and tends to create different grind size profiles (i.e. the amounts of grinds within different size ranges) each time you grind.
-This results in a slightly different extraction everytime you make your coffee.
-This problem arises with every blade grinder, so if you want more consistency you will have to pay more for a burr.
+Like all blade models out there, the KitchenAid Blade both fails to produce a consistent grind size and tends to create different grind size profiles (i.e., the amount of grinds within different size ranges) each time you grind.
+The problem with this is that it causes your coffee to brew differently every time you make a cup.
+This issue arises with every blade grinder, so you will have to pay more for a burr grinder if you want more consistency.

-The biggest pain we encountered when using this machine was cleaning out the grind cup and the blades themselves.
-The machine tends to create a lot of fines (coffee dust) that stick to the blades and cup that must be removed with a cloth or brush.
-This problem gets even worse if you're using particularly oily coffee, as the oil can combine with the fines to create a hard to clean sludge.
+The biggest pain we encountered when using the Blade was cleaning out the grind cup and the blades themselves.
+The machine tends to create a lot of fines (coffee dust) that stick to the blades and cup and must be removed with a cloth or brush.
+This problem gets even worse if you're using particularly oily coffee, as the oil can combine with the fines to create a hard-to-clean sludge.

-The KitchenAid Blade performs about as well as one would expect a blade grinder to at a slightly above average cost.
-This makes it a slightly less enticing option for those in the market for a blade grinder.
+The KitchenAid Blade performs about as well as one would expect of a blade grinder at a slightly above average cost.
+This makes it a somewhat less enticing option for those in the market for a blade grinder.

 — Max Mutter and Michelle Powell